ErikEJ/erikej.github.io/_posts/2024-04-02-dacfx-codeanalysis.md

 ## SDK style .sqlproj

 > The folder to place the rules in will vary for each update, so this may easily break.

+Place the extracted .dll files in this folder:

 `C:\Users\<username>\.nuget\packages\microsoft.build.sql\0.1.14-preview\tools\netstandard2.1`